 Leasing is an accessible way for the average earner to drive a brand new car.
+We've done a whole guide on "how does car leasing work" so you're all clued up.
 There are countless advantages to the process.
 Here they are:

 - Affordable payments.
 Since you’re just paying off the cost of depreciation, your monthly lease payments will, in total, be a lot less than a loan with interest.
 You’ll be able to afford a really luxurious car which you’d never nab if you had to pay outright, new or used!
-You can bump down the cost to lease a car using car lease negotiation techniques or following some of other car leasing tips, like the best time to lease a car.
+You can bump down the cost to lease a car using car lease negotiation techniques, inquiring about a car lease part exchange, or following some of other car leasing tips, like the best time to lease a car.

 - Manufacturer warranty.
 New cars come with multi-year manufacturers warranties.
 Older, used cars are unlikely to be covered.
-With contract hire, you get a factory fresh model (you can't lease a used car), complete with a lease car warranty which generally covers you for the full car lease length.
+With contract hire, you get a factory fresh model (you can lease a used car but it's not common), complete with a lease car warranty which generally covers you for the full car lease length.

 - Businesses.
 When a business purchases a car, it has to be 20% VAT.
 If they lease a car, they can recover 50% of this VAT.
 It’s treated as an expense so it can be deducted from the company’s overall profit.
 If you're more interested in the business side of things, check our guide, "how does business car leasing work?".

 - No MOT.
 Cars only undergo MOT testing when they’re 3 years old and above.
 If you lease your car for less than 3 years, you don’t need to awkwardly try to read the face of the mechanic who’s scrutinising your precious car.